It doesn't work—we used it in Canada. Carbon filter…

 I was all excited receiving the first promotional…

-The bottle exploded 5 out 7 times when I tried to refill it.
+The bottle exploded five out seven times when I tried to refill it.
 What's the use of nano-tech if Lifesaversystem can't solve this basic problem?
 What's more appalling is the response I had from the manufacturer when asked about this problem.
-Out of 5 emails sent, none was replied!
+Out of five emails sent, none was replied!

 I doubt the military is using the bottles.
 Even those African boys in their ads might be tossing the bottles in the sub-Saharan desert.
 A good pranks to their innocent mates!